 She's driving me crazy.
-I need to break up with her before I end up killing something.
+I need to break up with her before I end up killing someone.

-For whatever reason, Kagome couldn't pry her eyes off the message on her cell phone's screen.
-The phone number was not one programmed into her address book, so it was obviously an accident that she'd received it.
-Would he text again if he didn't receive a response?
+For whatever reason, Kagome couldn't take her eyes off the message lighting up her cell phone's screen.
+The phone number was not one in her address book, so it was obviously an accident that she'd received this text.
+Would he message again if he didn't get a response?
 What was his girlfriend doing that was so bad?
-He sounded like he had an anger management problem…
+He sounded like he had anger management problems…

 "Kagome…" she heard someone breathe, very quietly, from the desk next to hers.
 "Kagome," the voice repeated, more urgently a few seconds later when she failed to look over.

-Kagome lifted her eyes— wide blue ones rimmed with thick lashes and no makeup— to her left, seeing her best friend Sango urgently flicking her own eyes back and forth between Kagome and something at the front of the classroom.
-Finally, Kagome followed Sango's line of sight and saw their teacher at the front of the room watching them both with a stern expression on his face, his mouth set in a tight, thin line.
+Kagome lifted her eyes—wide blue ones rimmed with thick lashes and no makeup—to her left, seeing her best friend Sango urgently flicking her own eyes back and forth between Kagome and the front of their classroom.
+Finally, Kagome followed Sango's line of sight and saw their teacher watching them both with a stern expression on his face, his mouth set in a tight, thin line.

-Oh, yeah, no cell phones were allowed in school.
+Oh, right, no cell phones were allowed in school.

-Quickly, Kagome shrugged innocently at her teacher and slipped her phone back into the pocket of her uniform's blazer.
-Technically, she'd looked at the text message when it had buzzed before class had started.
+Quickly, Kagome shot an innocent look at her teacher and slipped her phone into the pocket of her uniform's blazer.
+Technically she'd opened the text message when her phone had buzzed before class had started.
 She must had been reading and rereading it for long enough that it had crossed the line of "between classes" to "class has started, all cell phones MUST be put away."

-Once her lessons had ended for the day, she anxiously took the phone back out and sat at her desk, not bothering to gather her things yet.
-Around her was a flurry of movement as her classmates packed up their bags, loud conversations over her head about what everyone was doing that night, how difficult the homework would be, and did you see that new movie that came out over the weekend?
+Many hours later, once her lessons were done for the day, she anxiously took the phone back out and sat at her desk, not bothering to gather her things yet.
+Around her was a flurry of movement as her classmates packed their bags; loud conversations shot over her head about what everyone was doing that night, how difficult the homework would be, and did you see that new movie that came out over the weekend?

-"What's it say?"
+"What's going on?"
 Sango asked from behind her, peering over Kagome's shoulder with intense brown eyes.
-After she'd read it, Sango scoffed good-naturedly.
+After she'd read it, Sango scoffed.
 "Sounds like a train wreck.
 Who sent it?"

-"Dunno," Kagome explained.
+"Dunno," Kagome answered.
 "It's a wrong number text.
 Think I should tell them that?"
-As Sango pondered her question, Kagome slipped her arms into the blazer hanging off the back of her chair and started to put all her notebooks and papers into her backpack.
+As Sango thought about her question, Kagome took her blazer from the back of her chair and put it back on before shoving all her notebooks and papers into her backpack.
 Once it was zipped shut, she stood up and stretched her arms over her head, reaching for the ceiling and arching her back, stiff from sitting for hours.

 "You could just respond with something real quick.
-It should come up as an unknown number on his phone, and he'll get that it's a wrong number.
+It should come up as an unknown number on his phone, and he'll get that he sent it to the wrong person.
 I don't even understand how people do that anymore.
 Doesn't everyone preprogram all their numbers these days?"

-"It's a new phone," Kagome reminded her, shaking said phone in her best friend's face.
+"It's a new phone," Kagome reminded her, waving it in her best friend's face.
 "Well, to me anyway.
 I bought it used downtown last week.
 I wiped the address book clean.
 Maybe he's trying to text the previous owner?"

 "Probably," Sango agreed.
 "Yeah, that's it.
 Text back."

-The two girls swung their backpacks over their shoulders and trudged out the doorway, heading toward the stairs that would take them to the courtyard in front of their high school.
-Within a few minutes, they were on the sidewalk, walking home amiably, catching up on family drama.
+The two girls swung their backpacks over their shoulders and side-by-side out the doorway, heading toward the courtyard in front of their high school.
+Within a few minutes, they were on the sidewalk, walking in the direction of home, catching up on family drama.

 "And then he fell on his butt at the bottom of the stairs," Sango was saying, chuckling.
 "Kohaku looked like he couldn't decide between laughing and crying!"

-Kagome was having the same problem, giggling so hard that a tear trickled from the corner of her eye.
-"Your brother should know better than to try to rollerblade in the house," Kagome pointed out with a loud guffaw.
-"Sometimes I forget he's the smart one when compared to my brother."
+Kagome was having the same problem, giggling so hard that her eyes were watering.
+"Your brother should know better than to try to rollerblade in the house," Kagome pointed out with a loud snort.
+"Sometimes I forget he's the smart one, compared to my brother."